src-d/blog/content/post/hercules.v4.md

 of information (intentionally) and `git` detects renames using heuristics every time you execute it.

-Hercules builds the DAG of pipeline items automatically based on their dependencies and provided intermediate results.
-Some items try to improve on the others - `RenameAnalysis` for example, and Hercules understands that and correctly resolves the structure: all the rest of the items which depend on that type of analysis are pointed from the "improved" ones, and the "improved" ones in turn depend on the "basic" ones.
-Here is an example of the built pipeline to calculate the burndown
-stats:
+Each item on a pipeline transforms the result of its dependencies to generate its own result, as `RenameAnalysis` mentioned above.
+Hercules understands these dependencies and automatically sets up the corresponding computation graph.
+Here is an example of the built pipeline to calculate the burndown chart:

 {{% caption src="/post/hercules.v4/pipeline.png" %}}
 Pipeline DAG example.
 {{% /caption %}}

-Once the pipeline is built, each item changes its state in certain ways.
+Once the pipeline is built, each item changes its state in certain ways - like a finite automata.
-Here is the most full example of the "leaf" item which does not provide any intermediate results but rather a final result:
+Here is a complete example of the "leaf" item which does not provide any intermediate results but rather a final result:

 {{% caption src="/post/hercules.v4/item.png" width="half-width" %}}
-Item lifecycle.
+`LeafItem` lifecycle.
+We start with configuration and initialization, proceed with the main iteration over the commits and forking and end up with result serialization.
 {{% /caption %}}

 Each item is configured - its parameters are adjusted as needed.
 Returning